-In Portugal, the MW was introduced in 1974 to improve the pay conditions of the poorer workers2.
-Initially the MW system covered only non-agricultural and non-domestic workers over 19 years of age who worked in enterprises which employed over 5 workers.
+In Portugal, the monthly MW was introduced in 1974 to improve the pay conditions of the poorer workers2.
+Initially the MW system covered only nonagricultural and non-domestic workers over 19 years of age who worked in enterprises which employed over 5 workers.
 Three years after the introduction of the mandatory minimum wage, the government decided to create a special rate for young workers, up to 20 years old, equivalent to 50% of the adult rate.
-One year later, in 1978, the youth rate was split into two sub-rates: 50% for young workers aged under 18, and 75% for those aged between 18-19.
+One year later, in 1978, the youth rate was split into two sub-rates: 50% for workers aged under 18, and 75% for those aged between 18-19.

-The largest change concerning age coverages took place in January 1987, in which young workers became entitled to the full minimum wage from the age of 18.
-Also, the MW rate for workers aged 17 rose to 75% statutory minimum.
-The Table 1 highlights the major changes that tookplace in 1987.
+The largest change concerning age coverages took place in January 1987, when workers aged 18 or older became entitled to the full minimum wage from the age of 18.
+Also, the MW rate for workers aged 17 rose to 75% of the statutory minimum.
+Table 1 highlights the major changes that tookplace in 1987.

-Table 1: Minimum wage rates applicable to workers, according to their age
+Table 1: Monthly minimum wage rates applicable to workers, according to their age

-Age Group
+د Age Grou р

-17 18-19 >=20
+17 18 - 19 >=20

 Before 1978 50% 50% 100%

-1978 to 1986 50% 75% 100%
+1978 to 1986 50% 75% $100\%^{}$

-After 1st jan.
-87 75% 100% 100%
+After 1st Jan.
+87 75% 100% $100\%^{}$

 Note: 80% if trainee.
 Source: Diário da República

 The 1987 law induced an increase of 50% in the MW for workers aged 17 (as it was raised from 50% to 75%), and, for workers aged 18 or 19 years, an increase of 33%, considering the national MW at the same level.
-In terms of nominal changes, while the national MW increased 12%, the 18-19 year-olds saw their MW increased by 49,3%, and the MW for 17 years-old rose by 68%3.
+In terms of nominal changes, while the national MW increased 12%, the 18-19 year-olds saw their MW increased by 49,3%, and the MW for 17 years-old rose by $68\%^3$.

-This new law had to do with legal rights and citizenship, since in the past, the age at which an individual would be entitled to full rights and duties in the legal system was 214.
+The justification for this new law relied legal rights and citizenship, since in the past, the age at which an individual would be entitled to full rights and duties in the legal system was 21.
+The change to the law was announced in the daily papers on the last day of 1986, as noted by Pereira (2003).
 Therefore, these large and focused changes in the MW legislation are likely to have been exogenous with respect to employment conditions, and provide an ideal opportunity for studying the effects of minimum wage policy on the youth labour market.
-Pereira (2003) and Portugal and
+Pereira (2003) and Portugal and Cardoso (2006) used the same change in the legal framework, arguing that it offers a "natural experiment" in which a very well-identified exogenous variation has a clear advantage over the most common methodologies like time-series and cross-section studies, where there is typically little variation and possibly MW adjustments are based on employment trends or expectations.

-$^{^2 \, {\}rm For}$ a comprehensive survey on the evolution of the Portuguese minimum wage see Ghellab (1998)
+$^{^2 \, {\}rm For}$ a comprehensive survey on the evolution of the Portuguese minimum wage see Ghellab (1998).